Emergency Dentist Pantego

 The Most Common Dental Emergencies

 Knowing if an injury is worth a visit to the dentist isn’t always easy.
 Should you experience any problems, it’s always best to err on the side of caution and call to speak to a member of our team.
 After evaluating the situation, they can determine if you should get in right away or wait to see if the symptoms subside.
-Below are some of the most common emergencies that our team treats.
+Below are some of the most common emergencies that our team deals with.

 Understanding the Cost of Dental Emergencies